 Somali Outreach Program

-Provides culturally-specific, intensive and non-intensive clinical and case management services.
-Through the use of Somali-speaking interpreters, we provide support for Somali youth and families struggling with symptoms related to loss, trauma and resettlement, as well as issues that are common to the process of merging two or more cultures.
+The Somali Outreach Program provides culturally-specific, intensive, and non-intensive clinical and case management services.
+Through the use of Somali-speaking interpreters, we provide support for Somali children, youth, and families struggling with symptoms related to loss, trauma, and resettlement, as well as issues that are common to the process of merging two or more cultures.
 This program also connects Somali families to community resources specific to their needs.
-Staff has been trained to provide 24-hour crisis support and intervention.
+Our staff has been trained to provide 24-hour crisis support and intervention.

-The Medication Management Department at The Buckeye Ranch consists of a team of physicians, nurse practitioners, registered nurses and support staff who specialize in child and adolescent mental health.
-We collaborate with the families and clinical staff to assess, diagnose, provide treatment, and prescribe medications when indicated.
-Children and adolescents who require medication management are seen on a regular basis by our prescribers and have access to the clinical treatment team when there are questions or concerns about their child’s progress.
+The Medication Management Department at The Buckeye Ranch consists of a team of physicians, nurse practitioners, registered nurses, and support staff who specialize in child and adolescent mental health.
+We collaborate with families and clinical staff to assess, diagnose, provide treatment, and prescribe medications when indicated.
+Children and youths who require medication management are seen on a regular basis by our prescribers and have access to the clinical treatment team when there are questions or concerns about their child’s progress.